Modern science is still almost entirely based on 17th century concepts that physical movement is perfectly smooth and continuous.

 "Religion ... was for most of human history, always childlike and by definition authoritarian.
 It was, to be specific, a primary activity of the childhood of our humanity as a species."1

-In both fields of science and religion, the disconnect that is inherent between "here" (our personal experience) and 'there' (the realm of God, or 'chance') necessarily forms 'barriers' (or limits) to personal experience and potentials.
+In both fields of science and religion, the disconnect that is inherent between "here" (our personal experience) and "there" (the realm of God, or "chance") necessarily forms barriers (or limits) to personal experience and potentials.
 These barriers, or walls form comforting cocoons for those with limited perceptions and psyche.
-However comforting these cocoons appear, they require limits of perception — they do not allow individuals to 'feel' into the infinite recesses of 'chance' or the infinite potentials of God, to find and use their own answers.
+However comforting these cocoons appear, they require limits of perception — they do not allow individuals to feel into the infinite recesses of so-called "chance" or the infinite potentials of God, to find and use their own answers.

 Science and religion (in present, limited form) are, obviously, highly disempowering.

 However, religion (like science) is now starting to wash over the ignorance of these inherited superstitions by melding "Process Theology", in a similar manner to science melding "Process Physics" with everyday life.

 "Process life" could be considered an overarching holodynamic systems model that spans all fields of human experience, including theology, physics, psychology and sociology.

 This section "what does 'holodynamic system' mean?", has been moved to a separate post